 Reddit Valuation Multiples

-Discover revenue and EBITDA valuation multiples for Reddit and similar public comparables like Kuaishou, NAVER, LY Corporation, News Corp and more.
+Discover Reddit's revenue and EBITDA valuation multiples, acquisitions, and investment history, alongside public comparables like East Money, Kuaishou, NAVER, LY Corporation and more.

 Reddit Overview